 If you're looking for incredible mountain climbs, centuries of cycling tradition and plenty of like-minded souls, Europe is the place to go.
 The selection below covers some of the biggest and most challenging sportives to be found anywhere in the world, each of which will create the memories of a lifetime.

 Etape du Tour, France

-Arguably the daddy of them all and certainly the event above the rest that is known beyond the cycling community, the Etape du Tour takes place during the Tour de France on the same Alpine and Pyrenean climbs the pros will tackle later that week.
+Arguably the daddy of them all and certainly the event most often known beyond the cycling community, the Etape du Tour takes place during the Tour de France on the same Alpine and Pyrenean climbs the pros will tackle later that week.
 It's been run since 1993, and has since been taken over by the organisers of the Tour, ASO.
-In recent years, two separate events have been run to capitalise on the interest it attracts from riders around the world.
-It's run on closed roads too, which gives a rare opportunity to descend your favourite mountains without the threat of oncoming traffic.
+It's run on closed roads too, which gives rider a rare opportunity to descend their favourite mountains without the threat of oncoming traffic.

 Maratona dles Dolomites, Italy